 - To encourage and serve the work of domestic and foreign missions supported by congregations in the Diocese of Texas, especially through a program of grants

-- To serve the cause of global reconciliation through relations with the Anglican Communion and in the promotion of the Millennium Development Goals (MDGs)
+- To serve the cause of global reconciliation through relations with the Anglican Communion and in the promotion of the Sustainable Development Goals (SDGs)

 - To encourage and oversee the official companion relationships with other dioceses in the Anglican Communion.

-MDG’s Grant Funding: funded by 0.7% of the diocesan budget.
-Proposals must address the Millenium Development Goals.
-The board emphasizes three of the eight each year.
+SDG Grant Funding: funded by 0.7% of the diocesan budget.
+Proposals must address the Sustainable Development Goals.

-Applications and guidelines for Small Grants or MDG Grants:
+Applications and guidelines for Small Grants or SDG Grants:

 In 2013, the WMB approved a grant to The Anglican Church of Tanzania, Diocese of Kibondo Mother’s Union, to purchase 23 sewing machines.
 The goal is to teach women sewing skills, that they might support themselves and their families